UniversalDependencies/UD_Indonesian-GSD/README.md

 # Summary

 The Indonesian-GSD treebank was originally converted from the content head version of the [universal dependency treebank v2.0 (legacy)](https://github.com/ryanmcd/uni-dep-tb) in 2015.
-In order to comply with the latest Indonesian annotation guidelines, the treebank has undergone a major revision since UD Dataset v2.8 (2021).
+In order to comply with the latest Indonesian annotation guidelines, the treebank has undergone a major revision between UD releases v2.8 and v2.9 (2021).

 # Introduction

-* The treebank consists of 5598 sentences and 122K words, and was divided it into three dataset:
+* The treebank consists of 5598 sentences and 122K words, and was divided it into three parts:
   * Training dataset consists of around 97K words
   * Development dataset consists of around 12K words
   * Testing dataset consists of around 11K words

 # Acknowledgments

-* The original Indonesian-GSD treebank was developed by Ryan McDonald in 2015 based on method proposed by McDonald et al. (2013).
+* The original Indonesian-GSD treebank was developed by Ryan McDonald in 2015 based on the Indonesian treebank in a pre-UD Google treebank collection (McDonald et al. 2013).
 * The treebank was converted to UD v2 guidelines by Dan Zeman in 2017.
 * Lemmas, XPOS, and morphological features added by MorphInd (created by Septina Dian Larasati, run and converted by Dan Zeman, http://septinalarasati.com/morphind/), in 2018.
 * Major corrections on word segmentation, lemmas, UPOS, FEATS, and DEPREL columns by Dan Zeman and Ika Alfina, in 2021.